Log in to your account

 Dole Plantation Pineapple Maze

-The Dole Plantation maze covers two hectares on the island of Oahu and contains over 14,000 native Hawaiian plants.
-The winding paths lead through sections of pineapples, hibiscus, and heliconias that represent the tropical ecosystem of the islands.
-Visitors can explore the various botanical collections while navigating through the geometrically designed pathways.
+The Dole Plantation Maze on Oahu is part of this collection of labyrinths from different cultures and periods throughout history.
+Covering two hectares, this maze incorporates over 14,000 native Hawaiian plants.
+The winding paths pass through sections of pineapples, hibiscus, and heliconias that represent the tropical ecosystem of the islands.
+Visitors explore various botanical collections while navigating the geometrically designed pathways.

 Peace Maze at Castlewellan Forest Park